 July in DC

-Hot summer weather, big crowds, and DC’s iconic 4th of July display.
+Hot summer weather, big crowds, and DC’s iconic 4th of July display for Independence Day.
 July is a great time to visit DC if you’re interested in outdoor activities.
-While crowds are larger you’ll also get a chance to see DC’s firework display for the 4th.
+While crowds are larger you’ll also get a chance to see DC’s firework display for the fourth.

 - 4th of July is one of the best times to be in DC.
 The main fireworks display on the National Mall can be seen for miles.
 There are often huge crowds for the 4th and desirable locations for fireworks are busy early.